xtatixone/vendor-sources/README.md

-# Xtatix Vendor Sources: Contributor Guide
+# Alchira Vendor Sources: Contributor Guide

-This repository serves as the master repository to manage vendor prefixes for Xtatix.
+This repository serves as the master repository to manage vendor prefixes for Alchira.

 ## 🤝 Contributions and Integration

 If you are a vendor provider and want to have your vendor data set integrated, please follow these steps:

 1. **Clone the Template:**
-   Clone the official template repository [`xtatixone/vendor-template`](https://github.com/xtatixone/vendor-template) to your own account and begin structuring your vendor data according to the guidelines below.
+   Clone the official template repository [`alchira/vendor-template`](https://github.com/alchira/vendor-template) to your own account and begin structuring your vendor data according to the guidelines below.

 2. **Create an Issue:**
    Once your repository is ready, create a new issue in the main vendor-sources repository with the following details: